elhamatokhi/Capstone-project/README.md

 - Thank You [Microverse](www.microverse.org) team that help me with the template of this project.
 - Thanks to everyone who will get time to check this code and suggest any [issue](https://github.com/elhamatokhi/portfolio-micro) to improve the page.
+- The credit of the design goes to [Cindy Shin](https://www.behance.net/adagio07)

 ## 📝 License